Backbase/backbase.github.io/README.md

 * Create a file inside folder [_posts/](_posts/) with the following naming convention: `yyyy-mm-dd-title-with-spaces.md`
 * Add images that you'll use in this post to folder [assets/images/post/](assets/images/post/)
 * Ensure your header is correct.
 Use existing posts as an example, both for the header and the content.
-* Ensure you run `bundle install && bundle exec jekyll serve` locally and double check everything is fine at http://127.0.0.1:4000/ before submitting a PR to branch `main`.
+* Ensure you [run it locally](#build-locally) and double check everything is fine in your browser before submitting a PR to branch `main`.

 ## Linting your posts